ahof1704/VocalMat/outputs/README.md

     <br />
 </div>

+---

-#### outputs directory
+### `outputs` directory
-All outputs from VocalMat will be placed in this folder.
+All outputs from VocalMat will be placed in this directory.